Cosmitar/todoist-js/README.md

 Before start, make sure you create a `.env` file (you can use `.env-example` as template) and complete, as minimum requirement, the variable `ACCESS_TOKEN` with a valid user access token.
 Then, install all dev dependencies by running `npm install`

-WARNING: Do not run all tests together with `npm run test` or you'll get a _max request limit per seconds_ error.
+&#x274C; Do not run all tests together with `npm run test` or you'll get a _max request limit per seconds_ error.

 Run each suite independently like: